snapcrafters/obs-studio/README.md

 ## NDI

-If you want to use the NDI plugin you will need to connect the Avahi Control interface.
+If you want to use the [NDI](https://github.com/Palakis/obs-ndi) plugin you'll need to connect the Avahi Control interface.

 ```
 snap connect obs-studio:avahi-control